-Genevieve had the privilege of joining the Chanticleer Singers in January 2011, during which time two of her favourite and most memorable performances have been of the Brahms Requiem and Rachmaninov Vespers.
+Genevieve’s love of choral singing started at an early age.
+During high school, she was a member of the Northern Natal Youth Choir, and at varsity she sang for the RAU Choir and the National Youth Choir.
+She has also sung as a member of Collegium Vocale and the Excelda Chamber Choir.
+Genevieve had the privilege of joining the Chanticleer Singers in January 2011, during which time some of her favourite and most memorable performances have been of the Brahms Requiem, Rachmaninov Vespers and Britten’s War Requiem.
 She is married to Daniel and they have 2 sons.
-She is a management consultant by profession and harbours a rather indiscreet love of chocolate.
+She is a management consultant by profession.

 I started singing in one of Richard’s choirs at the age of 14 but only joined the Chanticleer Singers in 1996.
 I am a trained musician with viola as my main instrument (which is regularly commented on in rehearsals).
 At the moment I have given up all other music so that I can be a landscaper and plant plants in other people’s gardens.
 I am married to Ludwig, an attorney and we have one daughter, Emma.
 My favourite composer is Prokofiev and my favourite hobby is far more exciting – horse riding!